DigitalPublishingToolkit/TOD29GOODDATA/md/book.md

 system of badges and achievements.
-Furthermore, in various cities such as Rio de Janeiro, New York City, and Ghent, Waze receives data on upcoming road closures from local governments through its Connected Citizens Programme --- in exchange, the local governments gain access to information on accidents and other traffic disruptions.[^17chapter17_16] As Gekker and Hind point out, this makes it 'not necessarily easy to make a clean split between those who "produce" the map, those who "edit" the map and those who "consume" the map'.[^17chapter17_17]
+Furthermore, in various cities such as Rio de Janeiro, New York City, and Ghent, Waze receives data on upcoming road closures from local governments through its Connected Citizens Programme - in exchange, the local governments gain access to information on accidents and other traffic disruptions.[^17chapter17_16] As Gekker and Hind point out, this makes it 'not necessarily easy to make a clean split between those who "produce" the map, those who "edit" the map and those who "consume" the map'.[^17chapter17_17] <br />

 ![](imgs/chapter17_Ritsema_image2.jpg)

-*Figure 2.
-Screenshot taken by the author on https://www.waze.com/livemap on 5 February 2018.
+<br />*Figure 2.
+Screenshot taken by the author on
+https://www.waze.com/livemap on 5 February 2018.
 Shown is part of the center of London, England.
 The three data sources are clearly visible: the coloration of the streets is based on scraped movement data, the